-This Holy Hour, with an Imprimatur from Bishop Robert McManus, is to pray for those who are suffering near death, for the caregivers bringing comfort, and for all people to look upon each other as God looks upon us–with immeasurable value regardless of our frailty or brokenness.
+This Holy Hour, with an Imprimatur from Bishop Robert McManus, is to pray for those who are suffering near death, for the caregivers bringing comfort, and for all people to look upon each other as God looks upon us–with immeasurable value regardless of our frailty.

 Download the Holy hour to Pray for the Dignity of the Dying